“Core” we hear the term quite a bit. So, what is it all about?

 Imagine that your core muscles are the strong middle link connecting your lower and upper body.

 How the core works

-Irrespective of where a movement starts in your body, it ripples up and down the to adjoining links of the chain.
+Irrespective of where the movement starts or what you are doing e.g. throwing a ball, wiping the bench, the movements either start in the core, or move through the joining links.
 Weak or inflexible core muscles can have a negative impact on how effectively your arms and legs are able to function.
-That results in less than optimal power from many of the movements you make.
-By building up your core, properly, you are able to harnass the power of your body much more effectively.
+This results in less than optimal power from many of the movements you make.
+By building up your core, properly, you are able to harness the power of your body much more effectively.
 A strong core is also absolutely essential for good balance and stability.

 If you are having any pain or have any concerns, don’t hesitate to get in touch.
 Most importantly, these should all feel great.